-1. He is the God of Abraham, Isaac, and Jacob.
+1. God is still the God of Abraham, Isaac, and Jacob

-Third, Yahweh, the God of Israel humbles Pharaoh and brings Egypt to its knees.
+Pharaoh stands between God’s promises to the patriarchs and the fulfillment of those promises.
+But Exodus 1-18 reveals that Pharaoh is no obstacle at all to the eternal I AM who, through a succession of plagues, humbles Pharaoh and brings Egypt to its knees.
 The Egyptians themselves voice their concern to Pharaoh, “Do you not yet realize that Egypt is destroyed?”
 (10:7).
-Egypt was destroyed because of the ten plagues that the God of Israel brought upon it because of the obstinacy of Pharaoh’s heart.
+Nothing but divine power could break the obstinacy of Pharaoh’s heart.
 “I know that the king of Egypt will not allow you to go except by a powerful hand” (3:19).
 God’s was the powerful hand that freed Israel from Pharaoh and from their bondage (see 13:3, 9, 14, 16).
-Every year, Israel was to commemorate the Passover, when God struck down every firstborn in Egypt but passed over the houses of the Israelites (12:24-27).
+In the climactic tenth plague, God killed the firstborn of every household that had not slain a lamb and applied its blood to the doorposts.
+Every year, Israel was to commemorate this event as the Passover (12:24-27).
 All the might of ancient Egypt proved no match for Israel’s God.
 Even Moses’ father-in-law Jethro comes to faith in Israel’s God as a result of the acts of great power poured out on Egypt: “now I know that Yahweh is greater than all the gods of Egypt” (18:11).

-Fourth, the God of Israel not only humbles Pharaoh and all Egypt with him but brings Israel out of Egypt, just as He promised Moses at the burning bush.
-God’s action in bringing Israel out of Egypt is frequently heralded in the Old Testament as one of His greatest works on behalf of His people.
-“Out of Egypt, I called My son” (Hos.
-11:1).
-What God did in bringing Israel out of Egypt and delivering them from the Egyptian army at the Red Sea was intended by Him to foster undying, undeviating confidence and trust in Him.
+God’s humbling of Egypt was exactly what God had promised Abraham He would do hundreds of years earlier (Gen. 15:14).
+And His bringing Israel out of Egypt is frequently heralded in the Old Testament as one of His greatest works on behalf of Abraham’s descendants.
+“Out of Egypt, I called My son” (Hosea 11:1).
+What God did in bringing Israel out of Egypt and delivering them from the Egyptian army at the Red Sea was intended by Him to foster unwavering confidence in Him.
 If He could deliver them from Egypt, then He can provide for them during their travels and He can surely bring them into the land He promised to their forefathers.
 Too often in its history, Israel forgot the realities they celebrated so joyfully after their escape at the Red Sea, “Who is like you, O Yahweh, among the gods?
 Who like you is glorious in holiness, being revered with praises, doing wonders?
 You stretched out your right hand; the earth swallowed them.
 You will lead with your faithful love this people you redeemed.
-You will guide them by your strength to your holy habitation” (15:11-13).
+You will guide them by your strength to your holy habitation” (Exod.
+15:11-13).